ppy/osu-wiki/news/2026/2026-07-20-osucatch-world-cup-2026-concludes.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/5297904">Boltico</a></p>

 I don't really have a favorite music genre, especially since some songs can't be used due to licensing restrictions.
-That said, I absolutely loved the music used in grand finals HD1 and Finals MM1.
-I'd love to see more maps featuring that style of music in future tournaments
+That said, I absolutely loved the music used in Grand Finals [HD1](https://osu.ppy.sh/beatmapsets/2581063#fruits/5752984) and Finals [MX1](https://osu.ppy.sh/beatmapsets/2577241#fruits/5741418).
+I'd love to see more maps featuring that style of music in future tournaments.

 </div>

 ![Natsuko](/wiki/shared/news/) \\Needs banner

-\\Needs intro
+Natsuko, France's #1 osu!catch player, and also Beatmap Nominator, managed to secure France's first podium finish with a strong 3rd place finish alongside their teammates, thereby proving why France was considered one of the tournaments' most fearsome teams.

 <div class="news-chat-quote__text-container">